aditya-167/Realtime-Earthquake-forecasting/README.md

 2. With `Estimators = 500` , and `learning rate =0.03` as we can see this significantly gives higher AUC score of almost 0.98 and also `False negative = 37` which is similar Random Forest adaboost but xgboost has higher True positive and less False Positve compared to Random forest adaboost. i.e `Recall score = 0.805` which is similar adaboost Random Forrest tree.
 But XGboost is really good at classifying positive and negative classes and also better `aur_roc_score = 0.98193`.
 We can see above that xgboost algorithm has higher auc score (0.9819) than adaboost decision tree and random forest, as it is evident from the ROC curve.

+Since Xgboost model having higher `recall` & `auc_score` than other alorithms, it can be considered more robust as it has ability to handle class imbalance with recall score, and deal good with False negative values and penalize it which is important for our task. i.e reduce False Negative values.
 Hence we consider xgboost for prediction of live data and deployment in the application.

 -> For more insights go : `models/Earthquake-predictor-ML-workflow.ipybn` or `models/Earthquake-predictor-ML-workflow.html`.